tinacms/tinacms/.changeset/five-terms-retire.md

 "@tinacms/schema-tools": patch
 ---

-🚧 Experimental reference field filter
+⚗️ Experimental  - added reference field filter
+Note: this will be deprecated in the near future for a more robust soution